All productive entrepreneurs, authors, and bloggers have the same number of hours in a day, just like everyone else.

 - insisting on doing a task you're bad at or don't like doing vs. automating or delegating

-"They know what's their SMITN...and they do it"
+"They know what their SMITN is...and they do it."

 Now that you’ve identified your SMITN, it’s up to you to do it.